hapijs/hapi/docs/API.md

 #### `server.log(tags, [data, [timestamp]])`

 The `server.log()` method is used for logging server events that cannot be associated with a specific request.
-When called the server emits a `log` event which can be used by other listeners or plugins to record the information or output to the console.
+When called the server emits a `'log'` event which can be used by other listeners or plugins to record the information or output to the console.
 The arguments are:
 - `tags` - a string or an array of strings (e.g. `['error', 'database', 'read']`) used to identify the event.
 Tags are used instead of log levels and provide a much more expressive mechanism for describing and filtering events.
-Any logs generated by the server internally include the `hapi` tag along with event-specific information.
+Any logs generated by the server internally include the `'hapi'` tag along with event-specific information.
 - `data` - an optional message string or object with the application data being logged.
 - `timestamp` - an optional timestamp expressed in milliseconds.
 Defaults to `Date.now()` (now).